Foundational Christian beliefs:

 An overview of salvation in Christianity.

-Heaven or Hell as the only two alternatives for one's eventual eternal destination after
+Heaven or Hell as the only three alternatives for people after

-death.
-From the beginning of the Christian movement, its followers have debated about what criteria will be used to determine to which of the two destinations a person will
+their death.
+From the beginning of the Christian movement, its followers have debated about what criteria will be used to determine to which of the three alternatives will be selected.

 Since the first century CE, Christians have believed that people's default